Will's avatar

 NHS Hack Day 27 January 2015

 This weekend I took part in the NHS Hack Day.
 The idea of the event is to bring healthcare professionals together with technology enthusiasts in order to build stuff that is useful for those within the NHS and for those that use it.
-It was organised by AnneMarie Cunningham, who did a great job in making the whole thing run smoothly!
+It was organised by AnneMarie Cunningham, who did a great job in … Read more (3 minute read)

 End of an Era 20 January 2015